ADS-Uncertainty/LVLMs-UQ-in-ADS/README.md

   <img src="https://raw.githubusercontent.com/ADS-Uncertainty/LVLMs-UQ-in-ADS/dbb15f1c95f23afa2e90856f205f8b54dfb81dd0/Image/6vs1.png" width="700">
 </p>

-- It can be observed that the prediction accuracy of LVLMs does not exhibit significant variation across different image input formats, and the overall trends remain largely consistent.
-Given the limited size of the subset (40 samples), we conclude that the impact of input format on both LVLM prediction accuracy and uncertainty is negligible.
-Therefore, the performance differences among LVLMs are primarily attributed to their intrinsic model capabilities or the scope of their pretraining data, rather than the input format.
+- As shown in the figure, although some model-specific differences in prediction accuracy were observed, the overall performance trends and relative rankings of the LVLMs remained broadly consistent across the two input formats.
+Given the limited subset of 40 samples, these results provide preliminary evidence that input format is unlikely to be the primary factor driving cross-model performance differences.

-## 🧾 Preliminary Experiment-II: Effect of Sampling Size (5 vs. 10 samples) on LVLM Performance and Uncertainty
+## 🧾 Preliminary Experiment-II: Effect of Sampling Size (five vs. ten samples) on LVLM Performance and Uncertainty
 - **Because repeated stochastic inference with LVLMs is computationally expensive**, particularly for models with **more than 7 billion parameters**, a large number of runs per input (e.g., more than ten) is impractical on large-scale test sets.
-In our study, **following [1]**, we generated five independent predictions for each input to compute Shannon-entropy for uncertainty quantification, which is a setting commonly adopted in the evaluation of LLMs and LVLMs and provides a practical trade-off between computational feasibility and reliable characterization of output variability [2].
+In our study, **following [1]**, we generated five independent predictions for each input to compute Shannon entropy for uncertainty quantification, which is a setting commonly adopted in the evaluation of LLMs and LVLMs and provides a practical trade-off between computational feasibility and reliable characterization of output variability [2].
 In total, 633,600 predictions were performed (10 LVLMs × 8 visual conditions × 1,584 inputs × 5 runs).
 - To evaluate how the number of sampling runs affected the experimental results, we conducted a supplementary sensitivity experiment on a validation subset of 40 samples from NuPlanQA-Eval (see Preliminary Experiment I).
 Specifically, we compared the results obtained using five and ten independent sampling runs for eight representative LVLMs, as reported below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ADS-Uncertainty/LVLMs-UQ-in-ADS/5b12ca204ebd16ef63325a7594288d6910b79729/Image/5%20vs%2010%20Samples.png" width="800">
 </p>

-- From Table, it can be observed that under 10 sampling runs, the average prediction accuracy of LVLMs remains almost identical to that under 5 sampling runs.
+- From Table, it can be observed that under ten sampling runs, the average prediction accuracy of LVLMs remains almost identical to that under five sampling runs.
-- The prediction uncertainty shows a slight increase when increasing the number of sampling runs from 5 to 10.
+- The prediction uncertainty shows a slight increase when increasing the number of sampling runs from five to ten.
 This slight variation is reasonable, as a larger number of samples may introduce additional response diversity, especially under image corruptions.
 Moreover, **the ranking of LVLMs in terms of both prediction performance and uncertainty remains highly consistent with that reported in our main paper**.
 For instance, InternVL-3-8B still achieves the best performance with the lowest uncertainty, while Deepseek-VL2-3B remains the worst-performing model.
-These preliminary results suggest that 5 sampling runs are sufficient to support the aggregate model comparisons and ranking-based conclusions reported in our study.
+These preliminary results suggest that five sampling runs are sufficient to support the aggregate model comparisons and ranking-based conclusions reported in our study.

 **References**

 [1] R. Zhang, H. Zhang, and Z. Zheng, “Vl-uncertainty: Detecting hallucination in large vision-language model via uncertainty estimation,” 2024, arXiv:2411.11919.

-[2] A. Vazhentsev, E. Fadeeva, R. Xing, et al., “Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models,” Proc.
-EMNLP, pp. 35673–35694, 2025.
+[2] A. Vazhentsev, E. Fadeeva, R. Xing, et al., “Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models,” in Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 35673–35694, 2025.